 - Mobile capabilities: Many enterprise software applications need to run on mobile devices, or on both desktop and mobile.
 If you want to develop applications for mobile, be sure to choose a no-code platform that includes these capabilities.

 No-code platforms have revolutionized business IT, making it easier than ever to spin up and start using feature-rich enterprise software.
-While there will always be a need for human-led software development, no-code platforms fill an important space for companies of all sizes and industries.
+While there will always be a need for human-led software development tools, no-code platforms fill an important space for companies of all sizes and industries.

 With so many benefits of no-code platforms, why not try out no-code ETL development for yourself?
 Xplenty is an ETL data integration platform that lets users create rich pipelines from their sources or database to their data warehouse or data lake, without writing a single line of code.
 Get in touch with us for a personalized demo and risk-free trial of the Xplenty platform.